Learn and Serve Environmental Anthropology Field School

 Learn and Serve Environmental Anthropology Field (LEAF) School

 The LEAF School partners with tribes, government agencies, non-profits, and businesses to engage students through service-learning and community-based research in the hands-on application of traditional environmental knowledge and anthropological methods to modern sustainability challenges.
-At the core of the program is a series of courses in human ecology and archaeology but all anthropology classes at the college participate in some LEAF School field activities.
+At the core of the program are summer field courses and community-based activities linked to anthropology courses throughout the academic year.
 Typical projects include supporting tribal canoe journey, traditional food revitalization, habitat restoration, ethnobotany, road ecology, wildlife tracking, rapid ethnographic assessments, and archaeological surveys and excavations.
-In addition to the field courses and activities undergraduate research supported by external grants and contracts gives students first-hand research experience in ethnographic, ecological, and archaeological methods.
+In addition to the field courses and activities undergraduate research supported by external grants and contracts gives students first-hand experience in ethnographic, ecological, and archaeological methods.

 During Summer 2017 the LEAF School is offering an incredible opportunity for students to earn college credit supporting Coast Salish canoe families on the Paddle to We Wai Kai at Cape Mudge and Wei Wai Kum at Campbell River on Vancouver Island in British Columbia, Canada.
 The field-based program will meet from 8 a.m. to 5 p.m. on July 5 and 12, and then begin a nearly four week long camping and field excursion from July 19 through August 13.
 Students will enroll for 15 credits in a combination of the following classes: 5-15 credits in ANTH 201 - 203 Human Ecology, up to 5 credits in ANTH& 215 Bioanthropology w/Lab, and 5 credits in ART 129 Coast Salish Art.
 These combinations will allow students to satisfy humanities, social science, natural science lab, and/or cultural diversity requirements.
 An application, available here, is required.